Speedphoenix/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/fetch-events/swift.md

 }
 ```

-`getConversation` uses the conversation ID from the nexmo cli to fetch the conversation, if that is sucessful `getEvents` is called to fetch the chat events.
+`getConversation` uses the conversation ID from the Nexmo CLI to fetch the conversation, if that is successful `getEvents` is called to fetch the chat events.
 The Client SDK supports pagination so to get the chat events you must specify a page size.

 Once the events are fetched they are processed by `processEvents`.
-In `processEvents` there is type casting to either a `NXMMemberEvent` or a `NXMTextEvent` which get appened to the conversationTextView by `showMemberEvent` and `showTextEvent` respectively.
+In `processEvents` there is type casting to either a `NXMMemberEvent` or a `NXMTextEvent` which get append to the `conversationTextView` by `showMemberEvent` and `showTextEvent` respectively.
 You can find out more about the supported event types in the [Conversation API documentation](/conversation/concepts/event).

 ## The Conversation Delegate